devngeni/ng_eth_safari_1/README.md

 # Coinbase Marketplace Ethsafari

-This is nft market place that connects to both coinbase wallet and Metamask NFT metadata is stored in IPFS and filecoin through nft.storage and NFT tokenURl reference stored in blockchain This marketplace allows a user to mint their own NFT to the blockchain...
+This is an NFT Marketplace that connects to both coinbase wallet and Metamask crypto Wallets.
+NFT metadata is stored in IPFS and Filecoin through nft.storage and NFT tokenURl reference stored in blockchain.
+This Marketplace allows a user to mint their own NFT to the blockchain.
 It allows the user to sell their nfts to other address

 # cloning the project